TRN (Transaction Reference Number)

 Details

-On a SWIFT MT103 the TRN typically appears in field 20 (Sender's Reference) and is up to 16 characters of letters, numbers and slashes.
-On ISO 20022 pacs.008 it appears in the <InstrId> or <EndToEndId> element.
+On a SWIFT MT103 the TRN typically appears in field 20 (Sender's Reference) and is up to 16 characters of letters, digits and slashes.
+Cannot start or end with a slash, and cannot contain double slashes.
+On ISO 20022 pacs.008 the equivalent fields are InstrId (Instruction Identification, assigned by the sender bank) and EndToEndId (End-to-End Identification, assigned by the originating customer).

 Key facts